-The entity to be audited includes the national and the four state governments which constitute the Federated States of Micronesia and any sub recipient expending more than \$500,000.00 in federal or compact financial assistance.
+The entity to be audited includes the national and the four state governments which constitute the Federated States of Micronesia and any sub recipient expending more than \$500,000.00 in federal or compact financial assistance for FY15, and \$750,000.00 in FY16 and forward.
 The individual single audits of the national and the state governments are to include reporting on financial statements prepared in accordance with generally accepted accounting principles including the requirements of the Government Accounting Standards Board.
 These audits shall be made in accordance with generally accepted government auditing standards covering financial and compliance audits.
 The audits shall cover the entire operations of the National and State governments to enable the auditor to report on the financial statements, internal controls, and compliance with laws and regulations on each major Federal assistance program and a schedule of findings and questioned costs.

 The audits of sub recipients that expend more than \$500,000.00 in Compact or federal financial assistance will include either single or program specific audit conducted under the revised OMB Circular A-133.
 Other sub recipients including enterprise fund types and other component units of the national and state governments may be subject to the audit requirements of OMB Circular A-128.
+For fiscal years 2016 and 2017, the audits of sub recipients will be conducted under the new OMB Super Circular.